Triangular cupola

 In geometry, the triangular cupola is the cupola with hexagon as its base and triangle as its top.
-If the edges are equal in length, the triangular cupola is the Johnson solid.
+If the edges are equal in length, the triangular cupola is a Johnson solid.
 It can be seen as half a cuboctahedron.
 The triangular cupola can be applied to construct many polyhedrons.

 Properties

 The triangular cupola has four triangles, three squares, and one hexagon as its faces; the hexagon is the base, and one of the four triangles is the top.
-If all of the edges are equal in length, the triangles and the hexagon becomes regular.
-The dihedral angle between each triangle and the hexagon is approximately 70.5°, that between each square and the hexagon is 54.7°, and that between square and triangle is 125.3°.
-A convex polyhedron in which all of the faces are regular is a Johnson solid, and the triangular cupola is among them, enumerated as the third Johnson solid $J_{3}$.
+If all of the edges are equal in length, the triangles and the hexagon become regular.
+Such a triangular cupola has three dihedral angles: an angle between each triangle and the hexagon is approximately 70.5°, an angle hat between each square and the hexagon is 54.7°, and an angle between square and triangle is 125.3°.
+The triangular cupola is a Johnson solid, named after American mathematician Norman Johnson, who listed the convex polyhedra with regular polygonal faces.
+In the list, the triangular cupola is enumerated as the third Johnson solid $J_{3}$.
+It is an elementary polyhedron, meaning that it cannot produce any convex, regular-faced polyhedron after being sliced by a plane.

-Given that $a$ is the edge length of a triangular cupola.
-Its surface area $A$ can be calculated by adding the area of four equilateral triangles, three squares, and one hexagon:
+For a triangular cupola with edge length $a$, its surface area $A$ can be calculated by adding the area of four equilateral triangles, three squares, and one hexagon: